micro-webapps/micro-webapps/docs/create-simple-owncloud-webapp.md

-# [Creating simple micro-webapps application - Simple Owncloud example
+# Creating simple micro-webapps application - Simple Owncloud example

-This document describes how you can create new Nulecule micro-webapps application from the existing Docker image.
-After reading this document, you should be able to take any Docker image with web-application and make the Nulecule out of it.
+This document describes how to create new micro-webapps application from the existing Docker image and ship it using Nulecule.
 We will take Owncloud as an example of simple web application, but every step described in this document is quite general and can be applied to any web application.

 Before continuing with reading, you should know the [basic micro-webapps architecture](../README.md).